rmorehig/scumm-bar-twitter/README.md

 <h2>Todo </h2>

 - [ ] Refactor sass to styled components
-- [ ] Extract api to another service
+- [ ] Extract business logic outside of React
 - [ ] Add data persistence
 - [ ] More tests (some tests fail due to refactoring the app from vanillaJS)